heibroch/Heibroch.Launch/README.md

 Or sending an E-mail..........

-ComplainToPornSite;mailto:support@youporn.com
+ComplainToPornSite;mailto:support@github.com

 Or remoting to a server or pc.
 Note that "[remote]" must be before the server name..........

-Open Dat Porn Server;[remote]mydomain.pornserver
+Open Dat Porn Server;[remote]mydomain.myserver

 Or EVEN BETTER!
 You can share shortcuts by specifying a hscut-file on a network drive in order to share shortcuts!
 This avoids pesky navigation when your coworker asks you where those documentation files are.
 Note that it will scan the folder for